 The Commission examines key questions aligned with the scope for the Commission's review specified in Section 43A of the Act to examine environmental, social and economic outcomes.
+As outlined in Section 2.2.1 reviews must consider the water management principles, including the water sharing principles of the Act.
 In line with outcomes and process evaluation guidelines, the Commission examines a set of key questions and considers where provisions can be improved to better achieve outcomes, through examination of various lines of inquiry.